15. March 2024

 CAN stands for "Campus Area Network" and is a local computer network that exists within a limited geographical area such as a company site or a hospital complex.
 This network links several local area networks (LANs) together and extends over a range of up to 5 km.
 Compared to wide area networks (WANs) and metropolitan area networks (MANs), a CAN is smaller in size.

 The main function of a CAN is to enable seamless communication and the exchange of data and resources for users.
-This communication is achieved by networking different buildings or areas within the network.
 A characteristic feature of the CAN is the high speed of data transmission, which is constant and faster than the Internet speed.
-A CAN is also characterized by increased security, as it is maintained and managed from a central location.
 Ideally, all nodes in a campus network are connected to each other via fiber optic cables and benefit from the possibilities of Gigabit Ethernet or 10 Gigabit Ethernet technology.
-Occasionally, however, WLAN hotspots or even a hotzone are used to create the user side of the network.

 Advantages of CANs: